Amadri100/Treesforever/README.md

 **Events**
 Mouse:
 **NOTE:** If another object is added its position must be set to set() again on the run function to avoid any potential issue.
-1. Button 0 is left click
+1. Button 1 is left click
-2. then button 2 is right click and 1 the middle click
+2. then button 3 is right click and 2 the middle click
-3. button 0 creates or destroy a trunk
+3. button 1 creates or destroy a trunk
-4. button 2 creates or destroys leaves
+4. button 2 creates or destroys seeds
+5. button 3 creates or destroys leaves

 Keyboard:
 1. Space to pause.
 2. c to clean the grid, pause the game and reset the leavespawn variable.